olivierhagolle/maja_peps/readme.md

 You may also specify an output directory for downloading the datasets.

 The processing of the time series with MAJA can't be done in parallel, as date D+1 needs the result of date D to be processed.
 It takes less than one hour to generate the first product of a time series, which is based on a complex initiatlisation procedure, and then around 25 minutes per date to process.
 To save time and space, the dates with more than 90% of clouds are not issued.
-The products are only made available at the end, when everything is produced, so if you are noat patient, you will have to start  the command line several times.
+The products are only made available at the end, when everything is produced, so if you are noat patient, you will have to start  the command line several times, but there is no need to check it every minute, givent the expected amount of time needed.
+The percentages provided in the log file are very exagerated, they are just usefull for yo to see that progress is being made in the processing.

 ### processing capacity
 Two problem may cause the on demand processing with MAJA to be kept pending for a while :